 2. Immerse yourself in your genre, reading popular memoirs to see what the authors do that attracts readers.
 Be aware of your own impressions as you read.

 3. Remember: Your story is as important as any bestselling memoirist’s.
 Every writer with a successful book has put in the time it takes to get there.

-Read the Best of the Best
+Read the Best

 When you read current bestsellers and older classics, notice writing styles, voices, be aware of what you like and don’t like.
 Notice the author’s use of scene and dialog, how they handle the passage of time.
 Read like a writer.

 Some of my favorite memoirs are Martha Beck’s Expecting Adam, Russell Baker’s Growing Up, James McBride’s The Color of Water, Elizabeth Gilbert’s Eat, Pray, Love (Gilbert’s memoir of a personal journey to find true happiness sold more than 10 million copies worldwide).
 I like each of these authors for different reasons, and I could (and have) read these books again and again.

 Novelists sometimes write memoirs, too.
 Hemingway’s memoir is A Moveable Feast.
 Amy Tan wrote The Opposite of Fate, Isabelle Allende, The Sum of Our Days.
 Joan Didion’s memoir is The Year of Magical Thinking, Alice Walker’s wrote The Chicken Chronicles.
 And there are many others (including Stephen King).
 Look up a few of your favorite novelists and read their memoirs.

 When you feel your own worth in the presence of greatness, that spark that can ignite you and inspire you to become the best writer you can be.
 Remember, there are a lot of great writers.
 And there’s room for you at the table.